 This is, sadly, almost certainly a myth (see the entry on leeks), but nonetheless it’s a good day on which to haul out your leek recipes.

-Alternatively, you may wish to try making something with the seaweed that the Welsh call “Laver.”
+Alternatively, you may wish to try making something with the seaweed that the Welsh call “laver.”

 St David is also called “St Tavy” or “Dewi Saint.”

 Today was also the day, in 1932, that Charles Lindbergh, Jr., aged 2 years, was kidnapped from his parents Charles and Anne Morrow Lindbergh.
 Though a ransom of $50,000 was paid, the child was not returned to his parents.
-Just over two months later, on 12 May, a child’s body was found that was identified as their son, even though the body was 4 inches taller than the child had been.
+Just over two months later, on 12 May, a child’s body was found that was identified as their son, even though the body was 4 inches (10 cm) taller than the child had been.